-The Pass-Through Certificates that we are offering in this Supplement (the "Certificates") consist of interests in a pass-through pool whose assets are (i) any of the following securities issued by Freddie Mac: UMBS, UMBS Mirror Certificates, MBS, MBS Mirror Certificates, Supers, Supers Mirror Certificates, Giant MBS, Giant MBS Mirror Certificates or REMIC securities, and/or (ii) any of the following securities issued by Fannie Mae: UMBS, Fannie Mae Legacy TBA-eligible MBS, Supers, Fannie Mae Legacy TBA-eligible Megas or REMIC securities backed entirely by UMBS.
+The Pass-Through Certificates that we are offering in this Supplement (the "Certificates") consist of interests in a pass-through pool whose assets are (i) any of the following securities issued by Freddie Mac: UMBS, UMBS Mirror Certificates, MBS, MBS Mirror Certificates, Supers, Supers Mirror Certificates, Giant MBS, Giant MBS Mirror Certificates or REMIC securities, and/or (ii) any of the following securities issued by Fannie Mae: UMBS, Fannie Mae Legacy TBA-eligible MBS, Supers, Fannie Mae Legacy TBA-eligible MBS, Supers, Fannie Mae Legacy TBA-eligible MBS.

-Capitalized terms used in this Supplement (other than capitalized terms that are defined in this document) have the same meanings as in the Supers, Giant MBS and Other Pass-Through Certificates Offering Circular in effect as of the date of this Supplement (including any applicable supplements or amendments thereto in effect as of such date, the "Offering Circular").
+Capitalized terms used in this Supplement (other than capitalized terms that are defined in this document) have the same meanings as in the Supers, Giant MBS and Other Pass-Through Certificates Offering Circular dated September 1, 2020 as it may be amended or supplemented from time to time (the "Offering Circular").

-We prepare pool supplements that contain additional information about the assets underlying this pass-through pool.
+We prepare pool supplements that contain additional information about the assets underlying this passthrough pool.
 You can obtain these pool supplements by contacting our Investor Inquiry department, as described on page 5 of the Offering Circular, or by accessing Freddie Mac's website at www.freddiemac.com.

-This Supplement incorporates by reference the Offering Circular and Freddie Mac's UMBS and MBS Offering Circular, Mirror Certificates Offering Circular and Multiclass Certificates Offering Circular, as each such offering circular may be amended or supplemented from time to time.
-This Supplement supplements the Pass-Through Certificates Master Trust Agreement in effect as of the date of this Supplement, including any applicable amendments thereto in effect as of such date, and constitutes the Terms Supplement within the meaning of that Trust Agreement for the pass-through pool described herein.
+This Supplement incorporates by reference the Offering Circular and Freddie Mac's UMBS and MBS Offering Circular and Mirror Certificates Offering Circular, as each such offering circular may be amended or supplemented from time to time.
+This Supplement supplements the Pass-Through Certificates Master Trust Agreement dated as of April 30, 2019 and constitutes the Terms Supplement within the meaning of that Trust Agreement for the pass-through pool described herein.